Il piccolo Marat: Act One

 Scene: A small town square.
 On the left a building with a gallery and stairs, door beneath the gallery - The Committee Building.
 In the distance a bridge spanning a river.
 On the right a convent converted to a prison.
 All is deserted save "an American hussar" who stands guard at the prison.

 An autumn evening.
-The square, the bridge and the streets are deserted.
-The solitude of a desolate and terrified city.
-A melancholy song passes through the air that seems to rise from all the prisons of the city.
+The square, the bridge, and the streets are empty.
+The city is silent.
+A song passes through the air, sounding as though it comes from the city's prisons.

 Suddenly two young people run across the bridge pursued by a large crowd.
 The youths pass into the square with the crowd yelling they should be detained as thieves.

 As the crowd reaches the square The Marats exit the building on the left and prevent the crowd from approaching the Committee Building.
 Words are exchanged between The Marats and the Crowd who insist the youths "resell contraband."
 The Captain of the Marats exhorts the crowd to disperse.
 The Orc himself makes an appearance and speaks with the Crowd.